rtclauss/hass-config/README.md

 I have Home Assistant running on an [Intel NUC]().
 This has been a work in progress since Nov 2015 (HA v0.7 or earlier).

+I use the new dashboards in 0.107 to create a [dashboard for guests](https://github.com/rtclauss/hass-config/blob/master/ui-guest.yaml) on an Amazon Fire Tab running Fully Kiosk Browser.

 Software on the NUC:
 * [Home Assistant](https://home-assistant.io/) via [Hass.io](https://www.home-assistant.io/hassio/)
 * Running in Hass.io